ermin-sakic/sdn-automated-bootstrapping/emulated-topology/README.md

   * SSH server
   * DHCP Client

-OVS is by default configured to execute dhclient on br100 (bridge 100) and to run in standalone mode with enabled STP/RSTP, hence acting as a standard L2 switch.
+OVS is by default configured to execute dhclient on br100 (bridge 100) and to run in standalone mode with enabled STP/RSTP, hence, acting as a standard L2 switch.
 Default user:password for SSH connections to Docker instances is admin:admin.

 ##### ALTERNATIVE BOOTSTRAPPING SCHEME